Local lawmakers react to Biden's projected win

-KNOXVILLE, Tenn. — Lawmakers in Tennessee are reacting after NBC News said Joe Biden is the projected president-elect over President Donald Trump.
+KNOXVILLE, Tenn. — Lawmakers in Tennessee are reacting after NBC News and the Associated Press said Joe Biden is the projected president-elect over President Donald Trump.

+Shortly after President Trump said he was not conceding to projected President-elect Joe Biden, retiring Sen. Lamar Alexander, R-Maryville, said that every vote should be counted.

 Knoxville Mayor Indya Kincannon took to Twitter Saturday afternoon to congratulate Biden and Kamala Harris, who is set to become the first woman and first person of color to earn the title of projected vice president-elect.